 Chinese market of oral care is dominated by major companies, which are foreign-invested companies.
 China’s oral care market is consolidated due to the strong presence of companies like Colgate-Palmolive, Hawley & Hazel, and Procter & Gamble.

 Remarkably, foreign brands during these last years have been overtaken steadily by domestic brands.
 Recently, online markets are taking over offline markets such as supermarkets, which served as the primary distribution channel for oral care items.
-In this sense, JD.com and Taobao experienced lots of sales by a large degree when it comes to daily bases products.
+In this sense, JD.com and Taobao experienced lots of sales to a large degree when it comes to daily bases products.

 Chinese market opportunities for Toothpaste brands